-On land purchased from the Poynton family, Sr. Mary Justine Gillies was given the mission of founding Carmel College, initially with fifteen students and no actual classrooms.
-Sr Justine gathered dedicated teaching Sisters and, as the school grew, these Sisters were joined by the first full-time lay teacher, Mrs Verena Butler, in 1963.
+On land purchased from the Poynton and Shakespeare families, Sr. Mary Justine Gillies was given the mission of founding Carmel College, initially with fifteen students and no actual classrooms.
+Sr. Justine gathered dedicated teaching Sisters and, as the school grew, these Sisters were joined by the first full-time lay teacher, Mrs Verena Butler, in 1963.

 In 1975, ill health forced Sr. Mary Justine’s resignation but her contribution to education had been recognised with the award of the MBE in 1972.

 The intervening years, from the first fifteen students to Carmel’s current maximum roll of one thousand and fifty, are a testament to Sr. Mary Justine’s vision, faith, relentless hard work and determination to provide the very best in Catholic education for young women.